edwintamkc/Java-from-zero-to-springboot/13. JUC/notes.md

 ## 9.4 Four abort policies

 As mentioned in chapter 9.3.
-When thread bounds and queue capacities are reached, the task would be handled by a certain handler.
+When thread bounds and queue capacities are reached, the task would be sent to a handler.
 There are four types of handler provided by RejectedExecutionHandler, they are:

 ![image-20220102221756824](notes.assets/image-20220102221756824.png)